- 12 minutes to read

 Clear all failed Executions button

-If the Clear Date Time is set and is within the lookback time period; at first, the table is filtered.
-You can click on the Sync button to load content according to the selected lookback period.
+4. If the Clear Date Time is set and within the lookback period, the table is filtered.
+Click Sync to reload content for the selected lookback period and ensure you are seeing the most up-to-date error information.

 Limited result